peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-status-attestations.md

 # Status Attestation Response

+If the Status Attestation is requested for a non-existent, expired, revoked or invalid Credential, the Credential Issuer MUST respond with an HTTP Response with the status code set to 404.

-The Issuer then returns the Status Attestation to the Wallet Instance, as in the following non-normative example.
+If the Credential is valid, the Issuer then returns the Status Attestation to the Wallet Instance, as in the following non-normative example.

 ~~~
 HTTP/1.1 201 OK